Campaign Manager 360 macros

 Insert your macro and key-value pair in the following order: the macro, then the first value, then an exclamation point (

 !), and finally the second value.
-The format looks as follows:
+The format looks like this:

 start_key_string is the last key-value in the tag, the

-end_character is not necessary, and so in this case it isn't indicated in an
+end_character is not necessary.
+So In this case, it isn't indicated in an

 Another use of the